DjangoForAll/Django-Course/Level_4/5_Views_in_Django/Script/Readme.md

 If you observe the current urls.py file, you can see that there is already a route for the admin panel, Django provides an admin panel by default, we wont be looking into this for now, we'll just verify that the admin panel is working.
 Lets head over to the admin route.

 This login page is rendered in the admin route, Lets try changing the url route and try accessing it from the browser.
-Lets change admin to manager and save the file, now you can see that the admin route no longer works but if we try manager it will work.
+Lets change admin to manage and save the file, now you can see that the admin route no longer works but if we try manager it will work.

 \*\* Note that the server automatically restarts, these are features provided by the django development server.